om-prakash-b/om-prakash-b/README.md

 ## What I'm Building Now

-1. A B2C Compliance Tracker to bridge the gap between complex legal mandates and daily product operations — monitors data-handling health in real-time so compliance is a live dashboard, not a quarterly panic.
+B2C Compliance Tracker to bridge the gap between complex legal mandates and daily product operations — monitors data-handling health in real-time so compliance is a live dashboard, not a quarterly panic.

 ## Domain Expertise

-Account Aggregation, RegulatoryTech, Lending, Wealth Management
+Account Aggregation, Lending, Wealth Management, RegTech

 ## Tech Stack